Manexin/DevOps-Adndersen/Scripting_assignments/README-EN.md

 I understand it intuitively, but I can hardly explain it.
 It does not handle IPv6 correctly, so the -4 option is specified in `ss`.
 I don't know how to solve it, I haven't thought about it yet.<br>

-## We eliminate the remark about creating / deleting temporary files
+## We eliminate the remark #1.

+About creating/deleting temporary files

 `rm ~/<file>` This is a very bad practice, so it is really not acceptable to do so.<br>
 Let's use the `mktemp` utility with the `-d` parameter. <br>